Lindydancer/lisp-extra-font-lock/README.md

   the same syntax as `dolist`
 * `lisp-extra-font-lock-bind-first-functions` -- List of function
   that bind their first argument, like `condition-case`.
+* `lisp-extra-font-lock-loop-functions` -- List of functions with the same syntax as `cl-loop`.

 The following faces are used when highlighting.
 You can either redefine the face (e.g. using a theme), or you can rebind the